Criticism of Facebook: Influence on elections

 In what is known as the Facebook–Cambridge Analytica data scandal, Facebook users were targeted with political advertising without informed consent in an attempt to promote right-wing causes, including the presidential election of Donald Trump.
 In addition to elections in the United States, Facebook has been implicated in electoral influence campaigns in places like Argentina, Kenya, Malaysia, the United Kingdom, and South Africa, as discussed in the 2019 documentary The Great Hack.

 Blocking news in Canada

 In response to the Online News Act, Meta Platforms began blocking access to news sites for Canadian users at the beginning of August 2023.
 This also extended to local Canadian news stories about the wildfires, a decision that was heavily criticized by Trudeau, local government officials, academics, researchers, and evacuees.

 Ollie Williams of Yellowknife's Cabin Radio said that users had to resort to posting screenshots of news stories, as posting news directly would result in the link getting blocked.

 Meta responded to these criticisms by stating that Canadians "can continue to use our technologies to connect with their communities and access reputable information […] from official government agencies, emergency services and non-governmental organizations," and encouraged them to use Facebook's Safety Check feature.

+Donald Trump

+Following repeated threats from Donald Trump to jail Zuckerburg, the company ended its third party fact-checking program.
+In January 2025, the company announced "We’re getting rid of a number of restrictions on topics like immigration, gender identity".